torred/macbookpro14.3-t1-touchbar-als/README.md

 -----
 This project is based on @almas's `touchbar-driver-hid-driver` branch in the `https://github.com/almas/macbook12-spi-driver.git` repository, with modifications to adapt it to `kernel-hwe-6.17.0-19-generic`.
 It compiled successfully on a 2017 MacBook Pro (MacBook Pro, 14,3) and successfully enabled the Touch Bar.

+Since this driver uses MFD to manage the Touch Bar and ALS, there is no resource contention issue that exists with the HID method.
+Therefore, under the T1 chip, using this driver does not require solving the resource contention problem.
+It is not recommended to use this driver for the T2 chip.
+Instead, use the driver at `https://github.com/torred/macbookpro14.3-t2-touchbar-als.git`.

 Thanks to @almas for providing the code.

 -----